-REQUIREMENTS: 6 courses (24 credits)
+REQUIREMENTS: 5 courses (20 credits)

-Two integrated introductory courses in the life sciences:
+One or two integrated introductory courses in the life sciences:

 - Life Sciences 1a: Chemistry, Molecular Biology, and Cell Biology (or Life and Physical Sciences A)

 - Life Sciences 1b: Genetics, Genomics, and Evolution

 One or two intermediate courses in molecular and cellular biology:

 - MCB 60, MCB 63, MCB 64, MCB 65, MCB 68 MCB 80, or MCB 81.